“It’s impossible to potty train an Italian Greyhound”. “Don’t get an Iggy, they will never be fully house trained” – Does any of this sound familiar?

 5. Don’t Use Puppy Pads or Dog Toilets

 The last one is probably a bit of an unpopular opinion but we will say it anyway.
-We would not recommend to use puppy pads or dog toilets inside.
+We would not recommend to use puppy pads or dog toilets indoors.

 Why?
 It only makes potty training so much harder.
 How is the puppy supposed to understand that puppy pads are okay to pee on, but the carpet isn’t?
-But they will definitely be able to tell a difference between outside and inside.
+But they will definitely be able to tell a difference between outdoors and indoors.

 We’ve never heard of one dog that uses puppy pads and never has any accidents happen inside.
 So even if it can be super convenient, we would not recommend it if you want your pup to be 100% potty trained.